 Lots of businesses have their own special codes for their staff to be aware of emergencies.
-When I worked in a hospital, “Code Blue,” followed by whatever floor, wing, etc. meant there was someone who was experiencing cardiac or respiratory arrest.
-In lots of places, hearing “Code Adam” means there’s a missing child (it was named after Adam Walsh, the little boy who was abducted in a department store in Florida in the early 1980s), Some of you may have heard of a “Code Brown” and frankly, I don’t want to be the one to clean that one up. 😉
+When I worked in a hospital, “Code Blue,” followed by whatever floor, wing, etc. meant someone who was experiencing cardiac or respiratory arrest.
+In many places, hearing “Code Adam” means there’s a missing child (it was named after Adam Walsh, the little boy who was abducted in a department store in Florida in the early 1980s).
+Some of you may have heard of a “Code Brown” and frankly, I don’t want to be the one to clean that one up. 😉

 The various codes have been established so businesses can quickly and effectively communicate with their employees without their guests, customers, passengers, etc. knowing what they’re talking about.

 Travel-related organizations each have their own sets of codes, too.
 Like these…